cmpsc24/Project-2/README.md

 Evacuation Point 2: 3.50 (Simple Distance)
 Evacuation Point 3: 3.60 (Simple Distance)

-Achievement of Goals
+Achievement of Goals -
-Evacuation Planning: The simulation identifies the closest shelters and evacuation points, directly fulfilling the evacuation planning goal.
+Evacuation Planning: The simulation identifies the closest shelters and evacuation points.
-Resource Allocation: It allocates resources based on the proximity of shelters and evacuation points to the hurricane, allowing for efficient disaster management.
+Resource Allocation: It allocates resources based on the closeness of shelters and evacuation points to the hurricane, allowing for efficient disaster management.
-Distance Calculation: The simple distance metric allows for rapid, albeit basic, proximity calculations.
+Distance Calculation: The simple distance formula allows for easy, basic, and closet calculations.
-Optimizing Disaster Response: The output clearly helps prioritize evacuation points and shelters, aiding timely decision-making in disaster management.
+Managing Disaster: The output clearly helps classify evacuation points and shelters, leads to timely decision-making in disaster management.

  Discussion and Conclusions: Address project issues, limitations, and how your course learning were applied.
-Issues and Limitations
+Issues and Limitations -
-Simplistic Distance Metric:
+Distance Formula:
 The use of absolute differences in latitude and longitude is an oversimplification.
-In real-world applications, this would need to be replaced with more accurate geographic distance calculations, such as the Haversine formula or geodesic distance, to account for the Earth's curvature.
+In real-world applications, this would need to be replaced with more accurate geographic distance calculations.
 Static Data:

-The locations of shelters, evacuation points, and the hurricane are predefined and static.
-Real-time data would enhance the model’s applicability for actual hurricane scenarios.
+The locations of shelters, evacuation points, and the hurricane are static.
+Real-time data would increase the model’s applicability for actual hurricane scenarios.
-Routing Considerations:

-The model does not account for infrastructure or evacuation routes, such as roads, traffic, or transportation capacity, which are critical factors in real-life evacuation scenarios.
 Scalability:
 The project can be extended to handle a larger dataset, such as dynamically adding shelters or evacuation points as needed, integrating real-time hurricane tracking, or considering more complex factors like population density.

+Conclusion -